The Mutual Visibility Problem for Fat Robots with Lights: Analysis

 \begin{lemma} Given a configuration $\cC_{k}$ and an edge $e=\overline{v_1v_2}$ of $\cH_{k}$, if a robot $r_i\in e$ moves away from $e$, it will move into the safe zone $S(e)$. \end{lemma} \begin{proof} We prove this lemma using proof techniques similar to those of Lemma 3 in~\cite{Luna2014}.
 Let $v_1$ and $v_2$ be the two corner robots that define $e$.
 If there is a single robot $r\in e$, $r$ can compute $S(e)$ exactly and then move into $S(e)$, proving the lemma.
 Consider the situation when there are at least two side robots on $e$.
 Let $r_1$ and $r_2$ be the two robots on $e$ that are neighbors of $v_1$ and $v_2$, respectively.
 In the fully synchronous setting, both $r_1$ and $r_2$ move from $e$ in the same round.
 Consider only the move of $r_2$ to $S(e)$ (the move of $r_1$ follows similarly).

-Robot $r_2$ orders the robots it can see in clockwise order and let this ordering be $\{v',v,r_2,v_2,v_3\}$, where $v'$ is the first robot non-collinear to $r_2$ in the clockwise direction with its light set to red, $v$ is the robot that is collinear with $r_2$ in the clockwise direction, and $v_2$ is the collinear robot in the counterclockwise direction with its light set to red, and $v_3$ is the first non-collinear robot in the counterclockwise direction with its light set to red.
-Following the rules of Algorithm~\ref{algorithm:2s}, $r_2$ computes $\alpha=180-\angle {v' v v_2}$, $\beta=180-\angle {v v_2 v_3}$, and $\delta=\min\{\alpha/4, \beta/4\}$.
-We note that since we calculate $\alpha$ by subtracting $\angle {v' v v_2}$ from $180$, $\alpha$ is in fact a lower bound on the actual angle used to define $S(e)$.
+Robot $r_2$ orders the robots it can see in clockwise order and let this ordering be $\{v_0,v,r_2,v_2,v_3\}$, where $v_0$ is the first robot non-collinear to $r_2$ in the clockwise direction with its light set to red, $v$ is the robot that is collinear with $r_2$ in the clockwise direction, and $v_2$ is the collinear robot in the counterclockwise direction with its light set to red, and $v_3$ is the first non-collinear robot in the counterclockwise direction with its light set to red.
+Following the rules of Algorithm~\ref{algorithm:2s}, $r_2$ computes $\alpha=180^\circ-\angle {v_0 v v_2}$, $\beta=180^\circ-\angle {v v_2 v_3}$, and $\delta=\min\{\alpha/4, \beta/4\}$.
+We note that since we calculate $\alpha$ by subtracting $\angle {v_0 v v_2}$ from $180^\circ$, $\alpha$ may be smaller than the actual angle used to define $S(e)$.
 Therefore, any point $x$ in the safe zone computed by $r_2$ is inside the safe zone of $e$, and thus, $r_2$ will move inside $S(e)$.
 The same holds for $r_1$.
 The other robots on $e$ between $r_1$ and $r_2$ do not move. \end{proof}

 \begin{lemma} Let $r_i$ and $r_j$ be the robots that are neighbors of endpoints $v_1$ and $v_2$ on edge $e$, respectively.
 When there are $p \leq 2$ side robots on $e$, $r_i$ and $r_j$ become corners and change their light to red in the next round.
 When there are $p > 2$ side robots on $e$, $r_i$ and $r_j$ become corners and change their light to red after which all the robots on $e$ between $r_i$ and $r_j$ lie inside the convex hull and become interior robots. \end{lemma} \begin{proof} If $p \leq 2$, $r_i$ and $r_j$ see only the corners and each other on $e$.
 Hence, both robots move and by Lemma~\ref{lemma:1} they move into $S(e)$.
 By moving $r_i$ and $r_j$ to $S(e)$, they become corner robots, as was also argued by Di Luna {\em et al.}~\cite{Luna2014}.